-Injuries on construction sites can be confusing situations.
+Injuries on construction sites in the Bronx can be confusing situations.
 Workers Comp cases are a logical place to start, but can take awhile to resolve and involve their own complexities.

 According to the Occupational Safety and Health Administration (OSHA), poor fall protection on construction sites and injuries from scaffolding rank 1 and 3 out of the 10 most cited job site standards violated during FY2017.